harrisonkong/HKUIImageView/README.md

 ### Interface Builder ###

-1. Drop a UIView in your view controller then change the class in the *Identity Inspector* pane to HKUIView like this:
+1. Drop a UIImageView in your view controller then change the class in the *Identity Inspector* pane to HKUIImageView like this:

 <img src="./docs/Identity-Inspector.png" alt="identity inspector pane screenshot">

 Note that you might need to wait for the design time code to compile after setting the class.

-2. There will be 10 inspectable variables at the *Attribute Inspector* pane:
+2. There will be 12 inspectable variables at the *Attribute Inspector* pane:

 <img src="./docs/Attribute-Inspector.png" alt="attribute inspector pane screenshot">